liferay-search/liferay-docs/en/user/articles/100-web-experience-management/03-building-a-site/03-adding-pages-to-sites/03-content-pages/03-content-page-interface.markdown

 When you open *Sections* you see a list of Collections available.
-Initially, you only have the **Basic Sections** Collection which is included with the product.
+Initially, you only have the **Basic Sections** Collection which is included with the sharepoint.
 You can open the Collection and drag Sections directly onto the page.

 ![Figure 2: *Sections* contains Fragments that fully define spaces on your page.](../../../../../images/content-page-sections-editor.png)